jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: Pixel Art pt 4!

 **Thoughts:** Another day with the pixel maker.
 I decided on a save path.
 I will store pass the save data as json and save it as a blob.
 I also added an export function to download the JSON.
 It took me some time with the PHP to be able to successfully store the JSON.
 I changed the format a few times and had to restart because the previous saves were no longer good.

+### Day 22: September 23, 2025

+**Today's Progress**: Random Stuff!

+**Thoughts:** Today I was a bit all over the place.
+I fixed a few bugs on the button generator and worked on the pixel maker.
+I created a C# CefSharp project and worked on adding both projects into it via HTML.